My Story (Testimony)

 So, here it is in a nutshell.

-While religion talks about what WE need to do to reach God, Jesus was sent by God to this earth to do everything that needs to be done to reach God – ON OUR BEHALF.
+While religion talks about what WE need to do to reach God, Jesus was sent by God to do everything that needs to be done to reach God – ON OUR BEHALF.
 A Gift for us from God.

 Think about it, if we can’t be perfect enough to reach God, don’t you think God knows that?
 I mean he IS God!
 He made us, so he has to know how flawed we are.

 So what was it that needed to be done?
 What is it that keeps us separated from God?
 The key here is sin.

 What is sin?
 Actually, the definition of sin is pretty complex.
 Transgression, wrongdoing, corrupted heart, immorality…there are many definitions.
 However you define it, the result of sin is the same – separation from God.
 Let’s not get caught up in the definition of sin, let’s focus on the result.